 Of course, we can’t just think about it, we need to take action.
 Pick 5 strengths that you listed above and think about how you can act on those strengths.
 How can you incorporate those 5 strengths into your daily life to help you reach your potential?

 If you said you are disciplined, how can it help you maximize your potential?
 Perhaps you can use discipline to exercise 5 times per week or you can use discipline to write a blog article every week.

 If you said you are outgoing and highly social, perhaps you can use your social skills to add value to other people or you can use your social skills to work with disadvantaged youth.

 Now take action!!
 We can have 100 strengths and choose to think positively about ourselves daily, but if we don’t take action, we will never reach our potential.
 Do something every single day to take a step forward in the direction toward your goals.
 Do at least one thing every day that scares you or something you wouldn’t normally do.
 Leverage those strengths!
 One small action every day, even if it seems insignificant, creates new habits and helps us move out of our comfort zones to reach out potential.

 We all have unlimited potential.
 Your past does not define your future – you do.
 Robin Sharma stated, “One of the saddest things in life is to get to the end and look back in regret, knowing that you could have been, done, and had so much more.”
 Our potential is our gift – it is the gift we were given.
 Not striving to tap into as much of that potential as possible would be an incredible waste of talent and our gift.
 And remember, your talent could be an incredible gift for the rest of the world.

-Darleen is a Certified Personal Trainer, Weight Loss Specialist, Behavior Change Specialist, and Life Coach.
+Darleen is a Certified Personal Trainer, Weight Loss Specialist, and Behavior Change Specialist.
 She has been in the healthcare industry for over 20 years.